Compounding Disadvantage: Auditing Intersectional Bias in LLM-Generated Explanations Across Indian and American STEM Education: Introduction

+STEM-focused educational institutions and students worldwide use LLMs for explanations, problem-solving guidance, and feedback.
+These systems promise to adapt content to each learner's demonstrated need \cite{wen2024ai}.
+Personalization requires the model to judge student capabilities, and those judgments produce disparate impact when they rely on social identity as a proxy for ability.
+When an LLM generates simpler explanations based on caste, income, or medium of instruction, it treats social identity as a signal of intellectual capability.
+Prior work confirms that LLM-based tutors deliver uneven instructional content based on protected attributes including race and gender, and socio-demographic attributes including income \cite{weissburg2025llms}.
+Bias in educational technologies and intelligent tutoring systems follows the same pattern \cite{suriyakumar2023personalization}.
+These systems withhold complex instruction from the students who need it most.

-Importantly, personalized instruction can impose substantial costs: because it intentionally varies to match student characteristics, reliance on parameters like race, gender, or cultural background can create uneven instructional quality, reducing learning gains, self-esteem, and academic persistence for some students. \cite{kirk2024benefits}.
-Existing work examines personalization biases in U.S. educational contexts, often along axes such as race, gender, and income, researchers know far less about how educational hierarchies shape students’ experiences with LLM-based tools globally \cite{kantharuban2025stereotype}, amidst a larger trend of narrow focus of AI Fairness research on so-called `Global North' contexts \cite[e.g.,][]{dammu2024uncultured, ghosh2025documenting, ghosh2024interpretations, hosseini2023empirical, meade2022empirical}.
-Educational bias is not confined to AI systems; it is deeply embedded in physical and societal educational environments, varying across institutions, social hierarchies, and countries \cite{baker2022algorithmic, holmes2019artificial, radiya2025same}.
-As a result, students using identical LLMs may encounter systematically different instructional experiences depending on institutional rank or cultural context.
+The cost of this bias is concrete.
+Reliance on attributes such as race, gender, or cultural background reduces learning gains, self-esteem, and academic persistence \cite{kirk2024benefits}.
+Most research on these disparities focuses on US educational contexts and Western demographic categories \cite{kantharuban2025stereotype}, reflecting a broader pattern in AI fairness research that overlooks the Global South \cite{sambasivan2021re,dammu2024uncultured,ghosh2025documenting,ghosh2024interpretations,hosseini2023empirical,meade2022empirical}.
+Educational bias is deeply embedded in institutional and societal structures that vary across social hierarchies, institutions, and countries \cite{baker2022algorithmic,holmes2019artificial,radiya2025same,Crenshaw1989-CREDTI,phule1882selected,ambedkar1945annihilation}.
+Students using identical LLMs encounter systematically different instructional experiences depending on where they study and who they are.